Volunteer Signups: How Does Your Team Manage Them?

 The Pros and Cons of Different Ways of Collecting Volunteer Signups

-SwimTopia works with over 1100 swim teams around the country, so we’ve seen about 1000 different ways that teams can manage their volunteers.
+SwimTopia works with over 1800 swim teams around the country, so we’ve seen thousands of different ways that teams can manage their volunteers.
 Ok, that might be a slight exaggeration. 😁 But teams can, and do, use many different strategies to manage their volunteers!
 Here we’ll explore some pros and cons of different ways of collecting volunteer signups.

 Self-Assigned or Team-Assigned?